 4. Build A Website/Register The Name

-This is the product you’re going to be selling so it is important to get your tracks sounding professional.
-There are two things that can let down a track, one being the arrangement and the other being the mix.
+This is the product you’re going to be selling, so it's important to get your tracks sounding professional.
+There are two things that can let down a track: one is the arrangement and the other is the mix.
 Tweaking either one of these things could make a difference between a hit and a flop.
-Compare your tracks against your competitors on different speakers and listening back devices.
-I always find listening to my tracks in my car gives me a good perspective, and asking my friends.
-Friends will tend to like anything you do, so really try and get some constructive criticism out of them, you don’t want your label to be known as an outlet for poorly mixed tracks.
+Compare your tracks against your competitors on different speakers and playback devices, including inside a car.
+Friends will tend to like anything you do, so really try and get some constructive criticism out of them – you don’t want your label to be known as an outlet for poorly mixed tracks.

-Mastering – nowadays a lot of bedroom producers aren’t getting their tracks mastered properly, do you want your record label to be seen this way?
-Mastering can cost money but will always be worth it, want to look professional, you need to sound professional.
-Forget using your mate with a cracked copy of Logic and mastering plug-ins that crash their computer every hour.
-Invest some money and get your tracks mastered to a professional standard, this is especially important if you are thinking of pressing to vinyl.
+Nowadays, a lot of bedroom producers aren’t getting their tracks mastered properly, and that's not a good look for a record label.
+Mastering can cost money but will always be worth it for those who want to look professional and sound professional.
+Forget using your mate with a cracked copy of Logic and mastering plugins that crash their computer every hour!
+Invest some money and get your tracks mastered to a professional standard.
+This is especially important if you are thinking of pressing to vinyl.

 7. Know The Contract

-By now you’ve done lots of hard work, so why not start making some money off your artists.
-If your label is releasing music made by other artists then make sure your agreement with them is fair and binding.
-And this doesn’t mean bringing in high powered lawyers.
-So long as the terms you have agreed are clearly set out in a document, printed and signed by you and the artist in question, then you’re up and running.
-It’s up to you to negotiate the terms and agreements and remember everything is better in writing, so if something were to happen you have a legally binding letter to fall back on.
+By now you’ve done lots of hard work, so why not start making some money off your artists?
+If your label is releasing music made by other artists, then make sure your agreement with them is fair and binding.
+This doesn’t always mean bringing in high-powered lawyers – so long as the terms you've agreed are clearly set out in a document, printed and signed by you and the artist in question, then you’re up and running.
+It’s up to you to negotiate the terms and agreements – just remember, everything is better in writing, so if something were to happen you have a legally binding letter to fall back on.

 8. Get Your Artists Playing Live

-Although record sales are starting to steadily increase, the amount that we go out and watch our favourite artists has shot right up.
+Although the amount of money spent on buying and streaming music is increasing, the amount that we go out and watch our favourite artists has shot right up.
 Playing live is the most effective form of publicity and will lead to direct to selling units.
-Be sure to plug your site and even get a mate to set up a stall with your merchandise, CD’s, T-Shirts etc. This is a great way of getting your brand out there.
+Be sure to plug your site and even get a friend to set up a stall with your merchandise, CDs, T-Shirts etc. This is a great way of getting your brand out there.